OpenMendel/MendelIHT.jl/README.md

 }
 ```

 In the `figures` subfolder, one can find all the code to reproduce the figures and tables in our paper.
+Some syntax may be outdated, so please file an issue if you encounter any problem with reproducibility.

 ## Bug fixes and user support